TomoroCarpender/Cyber-Projects/Tomoro-Carpender-README.md

 Cloud Network with Elk Stack

-This is a repository of Linux Scripts and Ansible Scripts which I created in my Cybersecurity Class.
+This is a repository of Linux Scripts and Ansible Scripts which I created in my Cybersecurity Bootcamp experience.

-The scripts were created for the most part to configure the cloud servers and the docker container which I setup.
+The scripts were created for the most part to configure the cloud servers and the docker containers which I established.

 For this setup I had 3 servers running vulnerable DVWA containers along with a Jump-Box and a server which was running an ELK Stack container.